 The Ending.
 Seriously, I have never seen any final battles soooo anti-climatic in my life.
 Sure, it provided a twist in the end, allowing us to see how cunning Mr. Yiu Siu Bong was–with setting the trap for Ben.
 However, I felt like it was sooooooooo boring.
 It was like, “Whoa!” and then it went down to the gutter seconds later.
 (Yeah, like how I said in the character discussion.)

 Was I sore with how MK didn’t end up with Tze Long hence throwing Natalie/MK under the bus?
 NO. Seriously, like I said, I was sick and tired of Natalie’s repetitive roles.
 Yet what I was more annoyed with was how they focused so much on developing the romance between Ivan and MK that the other elements of the plot had suffered.
-The ending becoming so anti-climatic was also due the fact that they spent too much time on Ivan and MK.
+The ending becoming so anti-climatic was also due to the fact that they spent too much time on Ivan and MK.
 So the business battles became a side conflict.
 For a story starting out with business rivalry and family conflicts, it sure finished weak in regard to those matters.
 And just to state the romance side, I actually didn’t care for the pairings (like said before), I was okay with Tze Long not ending up with MK.
 Since I didn’t like her with any of the guys anyway.
 I actually liked Tze Long and wanted to see more of him, rather than the ongoing soap with MK and Ivan.

 The case regarding Ah Mong.
 I understood that the “Social Services” people were deceived into believing Ben was the more suitable candidate for taking care of Ah Mong.
 However, it also made them quite stupid.
 I meant Sunday had been taking care of the kid for all these years, so how could he be so unprepared?
-Have they looked into the history at all?
+Have they looked into history at all?
 They should’ve talked to the doctors and nurses and all those people having direct contact with the family all these years instead of just looking at that one circumstance.
 It seemed too ridiculous.
 (But seriously, there were cases in real life that had hinted at Social Services’ incapabilities so I’m not surprised on that part.)

 No. 8 Bus?
 I know this is unfair to make such an association between the two dramas.
 Yet some of the similarities made it hard to ignore.
 Not to mention how the bus being part of the main theme, etc. Yet No. 8 Bus made more sense to me.
 I’m serious.
-Although it was long and seemed dragged out at times with the ongoing conflicts, but at least it had a purpose.
+Although it was long and seemed dragged out at times with the ongoing conflicts, at least it had a purpose.
 Sure, there were random moments too, but it made sense.
-Characters were more well developed, not just tossed aside or used as plot devices and then that was it.
-Not everyone have to be romantically involved or hooked up to link them together.
+Characters were better developed, not just tossed aside or used as plot devices and then that was it.
+Not everyone had to be romantically involved or hooked up to link them together.

 So after all of that rant, I managed to narrow down to the main reason why it was unappealing to me.
 It was so unfocused.
-Like they were all over the place with some stuffs.
+Like they were all over the place with some stuff.
 AND most of all, they tried to squeeze everything into the last episode to create tension and solve it within that episode.
 Seriously?
 It goes back to my previous point.

 Recommended?
 Up to you.
-Perhaps, I thought too much so didn’t enjoy it.
+Perhaps, I thought too much so I didn’t enjoy it.
 But I will admit they have a lot of good ideas, just that they needed to pick and choose between combinations, not all over the place.
-I understood why Jason and Ryan didn’t get their own other stories, because the focus was their frustration at the company–and at home.
+I understood why Jason and Ryan didn’t get their own other stories because the focus was their frustration at the company–and at home.
 So I was all right with that.
 But I felt some characters hogged the screen too much just because.
 Again, it might be just me.
 Or it’s definitely me.